graveyard/s3-to-redshift/README.md

 If the data in `s3` is not newer than the data in `Redshift`, the worker will refuse to truncate and replace the data without `--force`.

 Also please note that this can cause performance problems if you are not running a vacuum at least weekly.

+#### Using `--granularity`
+The `--granularity` flag describes how often we expect to append new data to the destination table.
+For instance, perhaps we would like to track daily school counts in `Redshift`.
+Therefore, we expect one set of values per day to be stored in this table (and we specify this with `--granularity=day`).
+Multiple `s3-to-redshift` syncs updating the daily school count can still happen each day, but only the most recent sync data will be stored (as `s3-to-redshift` will simply overwrite the existing school counts for the most recent day).
+As a result, `s3-to-redshift` refreshes data in the latest time range, while leaving historical data untouched (and modifiable only via `--force`).
+The width of this time range is specified by `--granularity`.

+Currently supported granularities are `hour` and `day`.

 ### Example run:
 Assuming that environment variables have been set: